Typical Course Length

 The Mathematics course aims to give student teachers the professional skills needed to become successful teachers who can develop learners' skills and confidence in mathematics and numeracy.
 Working within the Mathematics and Numeracy Area of Learning and Experience, you will train to teach ambitious, capable and confident learners who are informed and confident about the world beyond school.

-- A degree, at least 50% of which is Mathematics-related.
-We consider students with degrees in related subjects.
+A degree, at least 50% of which is Mathematics-related.
+We consider students with degrees in related subjects, for example, Engineering.
 There will be gaps in subject knowledge for all students and the course is designed to address this issue.